Postgraduate Year Two Solid Organ Transplant Pharmacy Residency | NYU School of Medicine | NYU Langone Health

 Your longitudinal responsibilities include the following:

-• participation in solid organ transplant medication use evaluation projects
+• participation in a medication use evaluation project

 Solid Organ Transplant Pharmacy Residency Stipend and Benefits